Fiscal Distress — Schools

 The Auditor of State serves as an advisor to financial planning and supervision commissions for all school districts in a fiscal emergency.
 In this role, the office provides accounting training and assistance, and monthly monitoring of the school district's financial activity to ensure compliance with the recovery plan and various accounting rules and reports.
 The office reports periodically to the commission on the status of the school district's progress.

-The Auditor of State is also routinely conducting performance audits of school districts immediately after a fiscal caution, fiscal watch, or fiscal emergency declaration.
+The Auditor of State also routinely conducts performance audits of school districts immediately after a fiscal caution, fiscal watch, or fiscal emergency declaration.
 Through these operational assessments, auditors provide cost-saving recommendations to help commissions develop recovery strategies.
-These audits are completed at no cost to districts in fiscal watch, fiscal emergency, or fiscal caution.
+These audits are completed at no cost to districts in fiscal caution, fiscal watch, or fiscal emergency.

 Top of Page